greysondn/morose-hacker/cpp/l10-docomment.md

 Before a function, `@param` explains a parameter.
 It should be followed by the name of the paramter and then what it is.
 The type can be inferred by the documentation generator, so you don't have to worry about that.

-Before a fucntion, `@return` explains the function's return.
+Before a function, `@return` explains the function's return.
 It should be followed by a description of what it is.
 Once again, the type can be inferred by the documentation generator, so you don't have to worry about it.

 With these last two together, remember that you don't need to repeat yourself, which may let you make the brief description even briefer.